reimertz/opentracing.io_old/_docs/pages/quick-start.md

 func homeHandler(w http.ResponseWriter, r *http.Request) {  span := opentracing.StartSpan("/home") // Start a span using the global, in this case noop, tracer  defer span.Finish()  // ... the rest of the function}
 ```

-This span records how long it takes homeHandler to complete, but that’s just the tip of the iceberg in terms of information that you can record.
+This span records how long it takes **homeHandler** to complete, but that’s just the tip of the iceberg in terms of information that you can record.
 OpenTracing enables you to attach [tags](http://opentracing.io/spec/#tags) and [logs](http://opentracing.io/spec/#logs) to an individual span.
-For instance, you can specify whether or not a span contains an error insidehomeHandler:
+For instance, you can specify whether or not a span contains an error inside **homeHandler**:

 ```go
 // The ext package provides a set of standardized tags available for use.import "github.com/opentracing/opentracing-go/ext"func homeHandler(w http.ResponseWriter, r *http.Request) {// ...// We record any errors now.    _, err := http.Get("http://localhost:8080/service")    if err != nil {        ext.Error.Set(span, true) // Tag the span as errored        span.LogEventWithPayload("GET service error", err) // Log the error    }// ...}